BootcampersCollective/Coders-Workshop/Coding-Challenges/removeAnagrams/README.md

 # Remove Anagrams

 You are given an array of strings.
 Two of the strings will be an anagram.
-Remove one anagram and return the array of strings without one of the anagrams.
+Remove the first anagram and return the array of the rest of strings.

-For example, if you are given `['map', 'pam', 'apple', 'kitten', 'word']` return `['map', 'apple', 'kitten', 'word']`.
+For example, if you are given `['map', 'pam', 'apple', 'kitten', 'word']` return `['pam', 'apple', 'kitten', 'word']`.